 Distance from Melbourne: 246 km (approx. 3 hours)

-There’s a waterhole and gorge that is just begging for a swim, cliff jump or float.
+There’s a waterhole and gorge that is just begging for a swim, cliff jump, or float.
 And for when you’re as wrinkled as a pickle and need to dry out, there’s a bunch of day walks and trails just waiting to be explored with your four-legged friend.
 Yep, that’s right, this campsite is dog-friendly too.
 Yipeee.

 I’ve heard from some people that there can be some bigger and louder groups there on public holidays and whatnot but each time I’ve been there I haven’t had a problem.
 As with any epic spots near the city, you may want to pick quieter weekends to get down there.

 P.S.
-I’ve returned to the Blue Pools in the middle of winter since writing the microadventure and can confirm that what I wrote about the water staying the same temperature all year round was unequivocally false.
+I’ve returned to the Blue Pool in the middle of winter since writing the microadventure and can confirm that what I wrote about the water staying the same temperature all year round was unequivocally false.
 It was freezing.

 6 Epic Free Campsites Near Melbourne, Pat corden, Blue Pools 1, wild swimming, victoria